sjbertolani/atom-language-raidelve/README.md

 ## Debugging why the styling doesn't work

 ### Check the parsing is working
-Open a .delve file, set the language to delve.
+Open a .delve file, set the language to raidelve.
 Then place your cursor in front of a keyword ( ex. and ).
 Then use the command palette ( ctrl-shift-p ) and search for 'Log Cursor Scope'.
 Select that function and you should see a popup in the editor.
-If the parser is working correctly, you should see " delve " and "keyword.control".
+If the parser is working correctly, you should see "delve " and "keyword.control".
 If you see "delve" and something else, you may not have your cursor in front of `and`.
 If you do not see the word "delve" in the popup, the parser is not working.
 See step 1.

 ### Check the CSS styling is working
 On some machines, you can edit the colors in the styles.less file ( in Atom ) and the colors change immediately.
 However, I'm not convinced that always works.
 If the colors change in the delve file when you change them in the styles.less, then your style selection is working.